Angola Appeal

 Appeal highlights

-700,000 people accessing a sufficient quantity of safe water
+700,000 people accessing a sufficient quantity and quality of water

 Country needs and strategy